Amolith/willow/README.md

 [![REUSE status][reuse-shield]][reuse]
 [![Donate with fosspay][fosspay-shield]][fosspay]

-_Software release tracker supporting arbitrary forges_
+_Forge-agnostic software release tracker_

 ![screenshot of willow's current web UI](screenshots/2023-09-24.png)

-_This UI is a minimal proof-of-concept, it's going to change drastically in the near future_
+_This UI is a minimal proof-of-concept, it's going to change drastically in the near future._

 ## What is it?